sqd/hanyou.dev/_posts/2019-02-06-yet-another-combination-gen.md

 date: 2019-02-06 11:58:54
 tags: "Algorithm"
 ---
 There are tons of methods to generate every permutation of some elements.
-And here's another intuitive and efficient one.
+And here's another intuitive and efficient (beats 98.00% of submissions on LeetCode) one I came up with.

 Suppose we have $N$ elements $a_1, a_2 ... a_N$ and $answer$ is a 1-index (yeah, burn me) list sized $n!$ (so it can just hold all of the permutations).
 Suppose that we also have function $f(n)$ which fills $answer[1..n!]$ with the permutation of $a_1, a_2 ... a_n$.
 Thus if we call $f(1), f(2) ... f(N)$ in sequence, $answer$ should hold what we want.